-This website is still in progress, and is updated weekly during January - February 2017.
+This website is regularly updated with new patches as they are completed.
 The website brings together embroideries by over 1,000 people stitching over 4,500 words, so please be patient.
 We aim to credit all the stitchers and facilitators, but it will take time.

 If you would like to contribute to the project, please email elecarpenter at gmail dot com

 Raqs Media Collective (2003) A Concise Lexicon of/for the Digital Commons, In: Sarai Reader 03 Shaping Technologies, ed Monica Narula, Shuddhabrata Sengupta, Jeebesh Bagchi, Ravi Vasudevan, Ravi Sundaram, Geert Lovink.
 Sarai-CDS Delhi / WAAG Amesterdam.
 2003. p357-365